iecse/OrderOfChaos_TechTatva2025/21. EnchantedArraysOfEldoria/readme.md

-# The Enchanted Arrays of Utopia
+# The Enchanted Arrays of Eldoria

 **Question Difficulty: Easy**